-My co-branded site, Progress with Lawless French, offers a much more personalized experience: after taking the proficiency test, you’ll be presented with a study plan based on what you know and what you still need to work on.
+My partner site, Progress with Lawless French, offers a much more personalized experience: after taking the proficiency test, you’ll be presented with a study plan based on what you know and what you still need to work on.

 All kinds of French learning tips to help you make the most effective use of your time.

 If you don’t understand something in a lesson, you can post a question at the end.
 Or for general French discussion, join us on social media.

 Find out about new features in my 2x weekly newsletter and on social media.